Federal Student Aid Updates

 Full Cost Scholarship Pell Ineligibility

 Students whose total non-federal grants and scholarships are at or above their cost of attendance are ineligible for the Federal Pell Grant.
-Final implementation details depend on pending final regulatory guidance.

 FAFSA Form Updates